isc-projects/bind9/doc/arm/notes.rst

 Introduction
 ------------

-BIND 9.17 is an unstable development release of BIND.
-This document summarizes new features and functional changes that have been introduced on this branch.
-With each development release leading up to the stable BIND 9.18 release, this document will be updated with additional features added and bugs fixed.
-Please see the CHANGES file for a more detailed list of changes and bug fixes.
+BIND 9.18 is a stable branch, suitable for production use.
+This document summarizes significant changes since the last production release on that branch.

 Supported Platforms
 -------------------